matthieucabos/Matrix_lib-v2.0/README.md

  python setup.py build_ext --inplace

- The help documentation may be found using index.html
+ The help documentation may be found using index.html You have to generate it using the command:

+ make html

 I've been working on an high-performance matrix code to rule many of standard calculation on the Anubis calculator (Graph transistion matrix, System resolution, etc) from Lenovo.